First drive review: 2020 Tesla Model Y rethinks the automobile in smart ways

 The tech focus extends to the Model Y’s cutting-edge driver-assistance systems.
 The Model Y comes standard with seven cameras, a forward-facing radar, and 12 ultrasonic sensors.
 They provide a bevy of standard driver-assistance features, including forward-collision warnings with automatic emergency braking, side collision warnings, blind-spot monitors, and active lane control.
 For an additional $8,000 ($7,000 when Paul ordered his Model Y last December) either before or after purchase, owners can activate Full Self-Driving, which is an advanced Level 2 self-driving system.

 Press down on the right stalk once to activate adaptive cruise control.
-Press twice and it activates Full Self-Driving.
-The system takes over complete control of the car from on-ramp to on-ramp, even passing slower cars for you.
-Signal and it changes lanes automatically.
+Press twice and it activates AutoPilot and/or Full Self-Driving.
+At this point, Full Self-Driving includes a Navigate on AutoPilot function that takes over complete control of the car from on-ramp to on-ramp, even passing slower cars for you.
+The system can also recognize stoplights, park the car itself, and move the car for you with its summon feature.

 Under a Navigate on AutoPilot menu, Tesla provides settings for how aggressive those lane changes are, ranging from Disabled to Mild to Average to Mad Max.
-Using Mad Max mode, the system works well, jumps quickly into other lanes when we use the blinker, and requires that we pay attention and apply torque to the steering wheel every 45 seconds or so.
+We only use AutoPilot, which still takes over steering, acceleration, and braking.
+Engaging Mad Max mode, the system follows lane lines well, brings the car to a complete stop at lights, changes lanes itself when we use the blinker, and requires that we pay attention and apply torque to the steering wheel every 45 seconds or so.
+Full Self-Driving also requires drivers to occasionally apply steering torque due to current regulatory requirements.

-The system can also recognize stoplights, park the car itself, and move the car for you with its summon feature.

 2020 Tesla Model Y